geekxingyun/OnlineReadPdfSolution/README.md

 # online-read-pdf-solution
-this is a respository about how to read pdf online
+this is a repository about how to read pdf online

 [http://web.jisupdf.com/](http://web.jisupdf.com/)